Mominpur metro station

-Mominpur Metro Station is a under construction station of the Kolkata Metro in Mominpore, Kolkata, India.
-The elevated station is located near Mominpore bus stop.
-It will be a station of Purple Line.
+Mominpur Metro Station is an under-construction station of the Kolkata Metro in Mominpur, Kolkata, India.
+The elevated station is located near Mominpur Bus Stop.
+It will be a station of the Purple Line.
 This station will be built in the second phase of the construction of the Purple Line.
 There will be two platforms at this station.

 Station layout

 It is an elevated metro station with two side platforms.
 It is being implemented by Rail Vikas Nigam Limited (RVNL).
 The station will be 180 m180 m long with ten spans.
 The platform and concourse area will be 3100 m2 and 980 m2 respectively.
 It will be catered by five escalators, two elevators and four staircases.